lowfatcomputing/amforth/doc/source/Sources.rst

 The file :file:`dict_core.inc`
-contains all words for the NRWW flash section, Since the word :command:`I!` cannot write to this address range, no new words can be compiled to this section at runtime.
+contains all words for the NRWW flash section, Since the word :command:`!i` cannot write to this address range, no new words can be compiled to this section at runtime.
 Thus it is advisable to include as many words as possible in :file:`dict_core.inc` if the amount of writable